downsea/nice_tts/README.md

 ### Processing English Audio

 You can still process other languages by specifying the language code.
-Note that the LLM prompts are optimized for Chinese, so results in other languages may vary.

 ```bash
 nice-tts process /path/to/english_meeting.wav --language en
 ```

+### M4A File Support

+Nice-TTS now includes robust support for M4A audio files with automatic validation and repair capabilities:

+- **Automatic Validation**: M4A files are validated before processing to detect issues
+- **Smart Repair**: Corrupted or problematic M4A files are automatically repaired
+- **Fallback Conversion**: Files that cannot be repaired are converted to WAV format
+- **ZeroDivisionError Prevention**: Special handling for common M4A processing errors

+The system works transparently with all existing commands - simply process your M4A files as you would any other audio format.

 For all options, run `nice-tts --help`.